rc-kid/rckid/README.md

 # RCKid mk II

+This repository is the RCKid mark II.
+Unlike the first version, the mark II attempts to mimic the olden handheld consoles more closely by using a much simpler main chip (RP2040 vs RPi Zero) and replaceable cartridges that can extend the handheld with both new software *and* hardware.

+This also means that the chip is seriously "underpowered" for most tasks mark I handled with ease, such as playing videos and emulating old games.
+Mark II puts much more emphasis on own content creation and fun (at least for me) by recreating the feel of old consoles for the programmers as well.

+That said, I am hopeful, that over time, the following will be possible:

+- music player
+- own games (2d platformers, etc.)
+- video player (not generic formats, but special preencoded videos tailodr toward the meagre processing power and memory of RP2040)
+- games emulator (I am hoping at least C64 or Gameboy, having GBC would be epic)
+- walkie talkie (like v1)
+- remote controller (like v1)
+- internet connectivity via either a WiFi to NRF beacon, or a dedicated ESP8266 cartridge (the later is more portable, but will drain battery)

+> Please note that this is my toy project and as such will likely move *veeeery* slowly as its requirements in almost every department exceed my current capabilities (and when mistakes appear, probably my buget as well since the main PCB must be machine-assembled).

 ## Building

 The following is necessary to build the RCKid firmware and cartridges on Windows 11 (WSL) with VS Code.
 Similar steps are required for other platforms.